 Best for: Children aged 4-14 years

-How much does it cost in 2018?
+How much does it cost to visit Diggerland Kent in 2023?

 Are there discounts or cheap tickets available for Diggerland Kent?